mathelogy/pi-music/README.md

 "Listen to the sound of π - the king of numbers"

+👑 Created by Mathelogy
+Mathematics meets music in this unique auditory experience

 🎹 What is Pi Music?
 Pi Music is an interactive web application that converts the infinite digits of π (pi) into musical notes in real-time.
 Each digit (0-9) is mapped to a specific musical note, creating an endless, unique composition based on the mathematical constant.